aabbtree77/schatzhauser/docs/accounts_per_ip.md

 ```

-This is still messy and kind of polluting pure middleware with Env.
+This is still messy and it pollutes middleware with Env.
 We do not immediately see which guard demands a DB transaction.
-There is a way to further split guards into "middleware" and those state accessors or even mutators, policy pipelines and all that.
-The decision taken here is not to go there at all.
+There is a way to further split guards, consider policy pipelines and all that.
+Better not to overabstract this.

-Any guard/middleware is transaction-free, and anything else is just part of the handler's business logic, see ./internal/handlers/register.go for the imposition of the maximal account number per IP.
+Any guard/middleware is transaction-free, and anything else will be inside handler's business logic, see ./internal/handlers/register.go for the imposition of the maximal account number per IP.

-However complex, this is just code organization, now onto the real stuff ;).
+However complex, this is just code organization, now onto the real problems.

 ### Modification No. 1